SecretumTheme/secretum/README.md

 ## WordPress Install & Updates

-The 'wordpress' branch (WordPress releases) is the most stable release.
+The 'wordpress' branch (WordPress releases) mirrors the Github releases.
+The published version at WordPress.org is typically behind the WordPress release on Github.

 1) In your admin panel, go to Appearance -> Themes and click the 'Add New' button
 2) Type in Secretum in the search form and press the 'Enter' key in your keyboard